rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Standard deviation (b)                 : +0.476
      Partial ranking fairness (a)-(b)       : +0.002

-The partial *Bachet* ranking is a 100% consistent with the *Proximity* criterion, 85% consistent with *Visibility* and 75% consistent with the *Costs* criterion.
+The partial *Bachet* ranking is 100% consistent with the *Proximity* criterion, 85% consistent with *Visibility* and 75% consistent with the *Costs* criterion.
 These three criteria are the most significant ones (see Lines 5 aand 7).
 The least considered criteria are the *Standing* and even more the *Comfort* criterion.
 The partial *Bachet* ranking is indeed  only 35% consistent with the *Standing* and only 15% consistent with the latter one (see Lines 10-11).
 The mean weighted marginal ordinal correlation index (+0.478, Line 13) over all the criteria shows eventually a partial ranking consensus supported by a nearly 75% significance majority.

 We may finally use the best, with the outranking digraph *g* correlated (+0.816), *Bachet* ranking ['G', 'D', 'A', 'C', 'B', 'E', 'F']  for showing in :numref:`rankedOfficeChoiceHeatmap` a from best to worst ranked performance heatmap of all the potential office locations.